History of Chinese currency: Taiwan dollar

 The Bank of Taiwan was originally established by the Japanese in 1899 whilst Taiwan was under Japanese administration.
 The bank issued Taiwanese yen which were pegged to the Japanese yen.
 After the retrocession of Taiwan to the Republic of China, the new Bank of Taiwan was allowed to continue issuing its own currency.
 Called the "Taiwan dollar", it replaced the Taiwanese yen at par.
 This was an attempt by the Kuomintang to prevent the hyperinflation affecting the mainland from affecting Taiwan.

 However, mismanagement by the governor-general Chen Yi meant that the Taiwan dollar also suffered depreciation.
 It was replaced by the New Taiwan dollar in 1949 at the rate of 40,000 to 1.

 Japanese occupation money

 The Japanese Imperial Government issued currency through several means during their occupation of China.

 Manchuria

 At the time of invasion of China's northeast in 1931, multiple currencies were circulating.
-These included local provincial issues, the Kuomintang fabi and yen currencies issued by the Bank of Chosen and the Bank of Taiwan.
+These included local provincial issues, the Kuomintang fabi and yen currencies issued by the Bank of Chōsen and the Bank of Taiwan.